firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Remember to switch the app to ADC.** Multimeter tests show throttle voltage on the adapter even when VESC Tool ignores it—set the input mode to ADC before tearing the loom apart.[^adapter_mode]
 - **ADC lighting headroom:** The adapter already flashes LED strips for turn indicators, so custom amber side strips mostly need channel routing rather than bespoke firmware.
   - just stay within the ≈3 A rail and isolate heavier lamps on an external converter.[^adc_lighting]
+- **Follow the factory wiring map.** One owner cleared stuck buttons only after repinning the ADC lighting board to match Spintend’s published diagram, a reminder to verify loom order before chasing firmware ghosts.[^adc_wiring]
+- **Blinker channel limits:** Sequential LED strips cannot share the blinker output without extra logic, so some builders rewire lighting looms from scratch to keep the adapter’s tiny signal wires safe.[^sequential_led]
+- **Dualtron LED adapters:** Mario-supplied Dualtron motors arrive with only two wires for decorative LEDs, so installers must adapt the factory three-wire harness if they expect OEM-style lighting behaviour.[^dualtron_leds]
 - **Spin Y-2 throttle checklist:** Batch-two throttles still leave the factory without calibration on occasion.
   - verify which ADC port is populated (older looms expect ADC2, current harnesses ship pinned for ADC3), remap the side buttons before adding regen or lighting loads, keep phase leads equal-length when shortening looms, and log a pre/post-calibration throttle curve so customer bikes ship with crisp response when wired directly to the ESC instead of detouring through displays.[^35][^36]
 - **Single-button wake behaviour:** Leave the dual-controller interconnect in place when wiring a shared latching switch.